Current LUFA Students

 Camila Cortez (BS '21)

-Camila completed her B.S. in Environmental Science in June 2021 at DePaul University.
-During her time with LUFA, she collaborated on the TreeKeeper project and, after helping out with survey analysis during 2019 and early 2020, conducted semi-structured interviews with TreeKeeper volunteers as her B.S. senior thesis.
-Camila also assisted with the project investigating how GSV can be used to find obvious tree defects in the face of storm damage.
+Camila completed her B.S. in Environmental Science in June 2021.
+During her time with LUFA, she collaborated on the TreeKeeper project, starting with survey analysis during 2019 and then conducting semi-structured interviews with TreeKeeper volunteers as her B.S. senior thesis.
 While at DePaul, she also worked with ENV professor Dr. Christie Klimas on a project modeling environmental reproduction influencers of the endangered oak Quercus brandegeei in collaboration with The Morton Arboretum.
 When not attending classes or working on research, Camila likes to volunteer at museums and animal shelters, explore different places around the city and listen to podcasts.
 Camila was a McNair Scholar.
-She is currently completing her M.S. in Environmental Observation and Informatics at the Nelson Institute at University of Wisconsin Madison.
+After graduating from DePaul, she completed her M.S. in Environmental Observation and Informatics with the Nelson Institute at University of Wisconsin Madison.

 Annalise Nordgren (BA '21)

-Annalise graduated in June 2020 with a degree in Environmental Studies as DePaul University.
+Annalise graduated in June 2021 with a degree in Environmental Studies as DePaul University.
 She loves spending time outdoors gardening and learning about trees and fungi.
 While with LUFA, Annalise worked on the TreeKeepers survey project, and initiated and lead a project studying the possibilities of using Google Street View as a tool for identifying obvious tree defects.
 Annalise was also heavily involved in the DePaul Urban Garden (DUG; on Instagram), caring for the garden and working with volunteers.
 Before joining LUFA, Annalise worked with Dr. Bala Chaudhary in the Chaudhary Mycorrhizal Ecology Lab and is deeply interested in fungal and tree partnerships.
-Annalise is now working for the Davey Tree Company in Chicago.
+After graduating, Annalise worked for the Davey Tree Company in Chicago, before moving out west to join the City of Bellevue Washington's urban forestry department.

 Haley Ginkens (BS '21)

 Haley studied Environmental Science with a minor in Economics at DePaul University.
-She completed her B.S. thesis with Jess.
 She is interested in the intersection between environmental science and the socio-economic aspects of communities.
 During her time at DePaul, she volunteered with the Gateway to the Great Outdoors (GGO), an organization that brings environmental education to Chicago Public Schools.
 Currently, she is working as a contract employee for NOAA (National Oceanic and Atmospheric Administration) on a project to protect sea turtles and dolphins out in the Golf of Mexico during the process of deconstructing oil rigs.
 She is based in Galveston, Texas.

 Kaitlyn Pike (BA ENV '18, MS ENV '20)

 Kaitlyn received her B.A. in Environmental Studies in June 2018 and M.S. in Environmental Science in June 2020, both at DePaul.
 The focus of her master's thesis was to better understand the role of municipal tree preservation ordinances in protecting trees during the redevelopment of private, residential properties.
 In her time at DePaul, she served as the President and Co-Founder of DePaul Trees, where she helped to establish DePaul as a recognized Tree Campus by the Arbor Day Foundation.
 She also served as Senator for Sustainability and the Executive Vice President of Operations in DePaul’s Student Government Association.
-After graduating from DePaul, Kaitlyn was accepted into The University of British Columbia’s Doctorate of Forestry program, where she is currently finishing up a Ph.D. in urban forest governance and urban green equity.
+Kaitlyn is currently finishing up a Ph.D. in urban forest governance and urban green equity in The University of British Columbia’s Doctorate of Forestry program.
 Feel free to connect with her via email ([email protected]) or on LinkedIn.

 CG Shoopmann (BS ENV '20)